Find Large Files in Linux

 Explanation of the command:

-du -ahx .: estimate file space usage in the current working directory (
+du -ahx .: estimate disk space usage in the current working directory (

 .), count both files and directories (

-a), print sizes in human readable format (
+a), print sizes in a human-readable format (

-sort -rh: sort lines by comparing human-readable format (
+sort -rh: sort lines by comparing values in human-readable format (

 -h) and reverse the result (

-head -5: prints only the first 5 lines of the piped output.
+head -5: prints only the first five lines of the piped output.

-du command includes other options that you can use to refine the output of the disk space usage.
+command has many other options that can be used to refine the output of the disk space usage.

-Now that you have found the largest files on your system you may want to read our guide about How to Remove Files and Directories Using Linux Command Line.
+Now that you learn how to found the largest files on your system, you may want to read our guide about How to Remove Files and Directories Using Linux Command Line .